rebeccaserramari/washu-pedigree/genome-wide/switch_errors/README.md

 Variant calling is done in *mother‑based coordinate system*:

 * **grandparent → mother**
-* **daughter → mother**
+* **granddaughter → mother**

 We then subtract granddaughter variants from grandparent variants, keeping only variants that:

-* appear in the grandparent
+* appear between grandparent and mother, but are preserved in granddaughter
-* are present in the mother
+* do not origin from problematic regions in grandparents or in mother
-* and are inherited by the daughter

-Then variants originating in problematic regions are filtered using the provided BED masks.

 Outputs VCF files for each transmitted block.